syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/axis-labels.md

 ## Edge Label Placement

 Labels with long text at the edges of an axis may appear partially in the chart.
 To avoid this, use [`edgeLabelPlacement`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartAxis.html#Syncfusion_EJ2_Charts_ChartAxis_EdgeLabelPlacement) property in axis, which moves the label inside the chart area for better appearance or hides it.
+By default, the [`edgeLabelPlacement`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartAxis.html#Syncfusion_EJ2_Charts_ChartAxis_EdgeLabelPlacement) property is set to **Shift** to ensure that labels are shifted inside the chart area, avoiding any overlap or coincidence.

 {% if page.publishingplatform == "aspnet-core" %}